innotrade/enapso-graphdb-cli/README.md

---dburl        -d   base url of GraphDB instance, e.g. http://localhost:7200 --repository   -r   repository to use for the command --version(optional)     version of GraphDB by default it is 10.x --context      -c   context to be used for the command, of not passed usually the entire repository is used --username     -u   the user to be authenticated --password     -p   the password to be used for authentication
+--dburl        -d   base url of GraphDB instance, e.g. http://localhost:7200 --repository   -r   repository to use for the command --version(optional)     version of GraphDB by default it is 10.x --apiType(optional)     api type of GraphDB (workbench or RDF4J) by default it used workbench apis.
+--context      -c   context to be used for the command, of not passed usually the entire repository is used --username     -u   the user to be authenticated --password     -p   the password to be used for authentication